After what feels like forever, we finally went away on a mini holiday to Devon!

 Just about everybody looks forward to holidays, short breaks and even day trips.
 They punctuate our lives with fresh experiences, new sights and sounds, and enrich memories over the years.

 You don’t always have to travel to far-flung, exotic-seeming lands to experience something new.
-If you’re pondering your next great escape, and are concerned about the health implications of travelling abroad while the pandemic is still active, here are five good reasons to consider staying within our own borders.
+If you’re pondering your next great escape, and are concerned about the health implications of travelling abroad while the pandemic is still active, here are five good reasons to consider staying within our own borders and booking a staycation.

 Continue reading “5 reasons to choose a staycation”